VilmarPrestes/VilmarPrestes/README.md

 🔭 I’m currently working on my development as a dev in Back-end and AI areas.

-👯 Nowadays I’m working at Siemens as a Power Systems Software Engineer!
+👯 Nowadays I’m working at Siemens as Power Systems Software Engineer!

 🌱 I’m currently learning Typescript and Angular.